-On 3 March 2018, Mae Fah Luang University and the Ministry of Foreign Affairs held the seminar on “Strategies Engagement of the Confucius Institutes in Thailand under Thailand 4.0.
-Policy” This seminar for Thai and Chinese directors of 16 Confucius Institutes in Thailand aimed to provide a channel for exchanging best practices and discussing further cooperation in order to strengthen the network between the two countries.
+On 3 March 2018, Mae Fah Luang University and the Ministry of Foreign Affairs held the seminar titled “Strategies Engagement of the Confucius Institutes in Thailand under Thailand 4.0.”
+This seminar, intended for 10 Thai and 15 Chinese directors of 15 Confucius Institutes in Thailand, served as a channel for an exchange of best practices and discussion on further network collaboration between the two countries.

-The Confucius Institutes have been established in Thailand for 12 years, currently there are 16 Confucius Institutes throughout Thailand and has performed the main role as a bridge and platform for promoting collaboration and communication as well as teaching Chinese language and culture for local people.
+The Confucius Institutes have been established in Thailand for 12 years.
+Currently, the 16 Confucius Institutes throughout Thailand perform the main role as a bridge and platform for promoting collaboration, communication, and Chinese language and culture education among the local people.

-In the speech, MFU President, Assoc.
-Prof. Dr. Vanchai Sirichana remarked that the Confucius Institutes in Thailand made a clear and systematic connection between China and Thailand.
-At the beginning of establishment, the Confucius Institutes had the roles to devote themselves to satisfying the demands of people from different countries and regions in the world who learn the Chinese language, to enhancing understanding of the Chinese language and culture by these peoples, to strengthening educational and cultural exchange and cooperation between China and other countries and to deepening friendly relationships with other nations.
+In his address, MFU President, Assoc.
+Prof. Dr. Vanchai Sirichana, remarked that the Confucius Institutes in Thailand made a clear and systematic connection between China and Thailand.
+At the beginning of their establishment, the Confucius Institutes themselves to satisfying the demands of people from different countries and regions in the world for learning the Chinese language, enhancing the people’s understanding of the Chinese language and culture, strengthening educational and cultural exchange and cooperation between China and other countries, and deepening friendly relationships with other nations.

-Furthermore, Assoc.
-Prof. Dr. Vanchai added that this meeting would be an opportunity to review its roles and solutions for better implementation.
-Personally, he thought that the more Chinese language is widespread, the more China has been accepted.
-So, Chinese language and culture are considered platform for strengthening collaboration.
-Now, the world has changed and the Confucius Institutes should reconsider its roles to link China with other nations by enhancing the understanding of China’s policy and strategy based on their mutual benefits.
-The understanding will indeed usher in the smooth cooperation and construct a harmonious world.
+Furthermore, Prof. Dr. Vanchai Sirichana said that this meeting was an opportunity to review the Confucius Institutes’ roles and direction, in an effort to improve their operation.
+In the president’s opinion, the more widespread Chinese becomes, the more accepted China will be.
+For this reason, the Chinese language and culture serve as a potential platform for strengthening collaboration.
+As the world has changed, the Confucius Institutes should reconsider their role in linking China with other nations by enhancing the understanding of China’s policies and strategies based on their mutual benefits.
+This understanding will indeed usher in the smooth cooperation and foster global harmony.

-In this seminar, the meeting held parallel sessions for Chinese and Thai representatives.
-In each session, participants had opportunities to share their perspectives on CIs’ roles and achievements in the past few years; the obstacles and possible solutions of CIs’ operation; how to support China’s and Thailand’s development strategies; the additional role of CIs in supporting other sectors including economics, investment and trade; and the institutes’ future directions.
-The participants also expressed their expectations of Hanban in Thailand’s roles and the teaching enhancement through constructive discussions.
+This seminar featured parallel sessions for Chinese and Thai representatives.
+In each session, participants had opportunities to share their perspectives on CIs’ roles and achievements in the past few years; the obstacles and possible solutions regarding CIs’ operation; support for China’s and Thailand’s development strategies; CIs’ additional economic, investment, and trade support; and the institutes’ future directions.
+Through constructive discussions, the participants also expressed their expectations of the roles Hanban in Thailand plays in teaching quality enhancement.